Researchers Need the Most Effective Tool for Assessing Suicide Risk

 The Columbia Protocol Is Helping Researchers

 The evidence-supported Columbia Protocol, also known as the Columbia-Suicide Severity Rating Scale (C-SSRS), is recommended by the Food and Drug Administration and often referred to as the gold standard for suicide risk assessment.
 It has been used in countless academic studies and clinical trials around the world.
 The Columbia Protocol is the ideal risk assessment tool for researchers because it’s:

 - Evidence-supported.
 An unprecedented amount of research has validated the relevance and effectiveness of the questions used in the Columbia Protocol to assess suicide risk, making it the most evidence-based tool of its kind.
 Numerous studies support the psychometric properties of the Columbia Protocol, attesting to the protocol’s divergent, predictive, and incremental validity, as well as to its sensitivity to change, internal consistency, and inter-rater reliability.

 - Simple.
 Ask all the questions in a few moments or minutes — with no mental health training required to ask them.

 - Universal.
 The Columbia Protocol is suitable for all ages and special populations in different settings and is available in more than 100 country-specific languages.
-This includes versions that provide ways of asking the questions of younger children and people with autism, dementia, or other developmental or intellectual disabilities.
+This includes modifications that provide ways of asking the questions of younger children and people with autism, dementia, or other developmental or intellectual disabilities.

 - Effective.
 Real-world experience and data show that the protocol has helped prevent suicide.

 - Efficient.
 Use of the protocol redirects resources to where they’re needed most.
 It reduces unnecessary referrals and interventions by more accurately identifying who needs help — and makes it easier to correctly determine the level of support a person needs, such as patient safety monitoring procedures, counseling, or emergency room care.